alankent/OrdinaryCartoonMaker/README.md

 `Assets/_LOCAL/Ordinary Cartoon Maker/Templates/Characters`.
 Subfolders can be
 used, which will map onto nested menu items.
 E.g. create a folder per character, with a subfolder per location, then a prefab per animation clip at that location.
-The animation tracks will almost certainly need editing - this setup is to reduce the manual effort to get going.
+The animation tracks will almost certainly need further editing
+- this setup is to reduce the manual effort to get going.

 ### Speech